-This bill reauthorizes the First Responder Network Authority through 2037, places it under NTIA oversight, modifies its Board structure, and enhances reporting and disaster recovery requirements for the public safety broadband network.
+This bill reauthorizes the First Responder Network Authority through 2037, increases NTIA oversight, modifies the Board composition, and expands reporting requirements for the public safety broadband network.

 Neal Dunn